j-bresson/j-bresson.github.io/README.md

-I am a computer music researcher and software engineer.
-This page contains links and resources related to some of my projects.
+I am a computer music researcher and software engineer: this page is a hub for links and resources related to some present and past activity.

+I am currently working at <a href="http://www.ableton.com" target="_blank">Ableton</a>, as a software engineer on the company's flagship software, <a href="https://www.ableton.com/en/live/" target="_blank">Live</a>.
-From 2003 to 2019 I worked at <a href="https://www.ircam.fr/recherche/" target="_blank">IRCAM</a> in the <a href="http://repmus.ircam.fr/" target="_blank">Music Representations team</a> of the <a href="https://www.stms-lab.fr/" target="_blank">STMS lab (Science and Technology of Music and Sound)</a>.
-My main focus area was computer-aided music composition and domain-specific (visual) programming: I was the developer and researcher in charge of the <a href="https://openmusic-project.github.io/" target="_blank">OpenMusic project</a> during this time, and particularly worked towards connecting this environment to digital sound processing, spatialization, and real-time interaction systems.
+Before that — from 2003 to 2019 — I was at <a href="https://www.ircam.fr/recherche/" target="_blank">IRCAM</a> in the <a href="http://repmus.ircam.fr/" target="_blank">Music Representations team</a> of the <a href="https://www.stms-lab.fr/" target="_blank">STMS lab (Science and Technology of Music and Sound)</a>.
+My main focus area was computer-aided music composition and domain-specific (visual) programming: I was the developer and researcher in charge of the <a href="https://openmusic-project.github.io/" target="_blank">OpenMusic</a> project, and connected this environment to digital sound processing, spatialization, and real-time interaction systems (see <a href="projects#om">the projects page</a>).

 I obtained my PhD from the Université Pierre et Marie Curie in 2007, and my [_Habilitation_ degree (HDR)]((https://hal.archives-ouvertes.fr/tel-01525998/)) in 2017.
 In 2016 I was at [CNMAT](http://www.cnmat.berkeley.edu/) / UC Berkeley with a Fulbright [research scholarship](http://www.cnmat.berkeley.edu/projects/jean-bresson-interactive-visual-programming-systems-music-composition).
 In 2018-2019 I was also part-time guest lecturer at the [Institut für Musikwissenschaft und Musikinformatik](http://www.hfm-karlsruhe.de/imwi/index.htm) of the Hochschule für Musik in Karlsruhe.

-In 2020 I joined <a href="http://www.ableton.com" target="_blank">Ableton</a> as a software engineer.

 -----

-#### – Ongoing projects
+#### – Current projects

 <table class="project">